PSICQUIC/psicquic-documentation/JavaClient.md

   * **PSICQUIC Simple Client**: it does not have dependencies.
 Provides basic access to the services by retrieving the raw data.
 It does not parse the results.
 It is REST based.
   * **PSICQUIC Client**: it has more dependencies, because it contains different models to manipulate the results in a Java object oriented way.
 At the moment it uses SOAP access, but this will be soon replaced to use the Simple Client behind the scenes soon.

-Both can be found in the [Downloads](http://code.google.com/p/psicquic/downloads/list) section, or obtained using Maven.
+You can download the clients [here](https://www.ebi.ac.uk/Tools/maven/repos/content/groups/ebi-repo/org/hupo/psi/mi/psicquic/), or obtain them using Maven.

 The following table summarises the differences between the two clients, described in more detail below: